We build predictive models to predict cancer vulnerabilities from genomic profiles of tumors and cancer cell lines.

 Associate Computational Biologist II

-In the Cancer Data Science team we pride ourselves on the quality and rigor of our science, but just as much on our work culture.
-We believe in a team with a healthy work-life balance and a high degree of psychological safety.
+In the Cancer Data Science team, we pride ourselves on the quality and rigor of our science, but just as much on our work culture.
+We believe in a team with strong connections, a healthy work-life balance, and a high degree of psychological safety.
 We look for candidates with diverse backgrounds, strengths, and perspectives, who are willing to challenge and be challenged.
-We are also a highly collaborative team, working closely with cancer biologists, experimentalists, project managers, clinicians, and others.
+We are also a highly collaborative team, working closely with cancer biologists, experimentalists, project managers, and clinicians.